percona/everest-doc/docs/install/install_everest_helm_charts.md

     The default admin password is stored in plain text.
 It is highly recommended to update the password using `everestctl` to ensure that the passwords are hashed.

+    For details on how to update the admin password, refer to the section on [user management](../administer/manage_users.md#update-the-password).

 5. Deploy additional database namespaces:

     Once Percona Everest is successfully running, you can create additional database namespaces using the `everest-db-namespace` Helm chart.